comm644/tocdic/dependent multi-project environment.md

 #tocico

+## dependent multi-project environment

-<b>dependent multi-project environment</b> - An environment in which projects require resources that are also required by one or more other projects, necessitating the sharing of resources across projects. also required by one or more other projects, necessitating the sharing of resources across projects.
+<b>dependent multi-project environment</b> - An environment in which projects require resources that are also required by one or more other projects, necessitating the sharing of resources across projects.